bobeu/learna/README.md

 - NextJs: Frontend, authentication, and API requests
 - ReactJS: User interface
 - Farcaster SDK: Base SDK for mini-app
-- Neyna: A wrapper around Fthe arcaster SDK for publishing casts
+- Neyna: A wrapper around the Farcaster SDK for publishing casts
 - Wagmi: For connecting the user to the app, read and write information to the blockchain
 - Framer motion: For subtle UI animation
 - Divvi SDK: For integrating the Divvi referral reward system